 Sacrifices and offerings

-Non-bloody offerings include food, drinks, flowers, and other special items favored by the Loas.
+Non-blood offerings include food, drinks, flowers, and other special items favored by the Loas.
 These offerings are often left on altars or scattered in nature as gestures of goodwill toward the spirits.

 Secret societies